 Feel free to drop me a line with any questions on the topic,

-Posted in : bpo-innovation, Business Process Outsourcing (BPO), fa-bpo, Global Business Services, HfS Surveys: State of the Outsourcing 2013, HfSResearch.com Homepage, HR Strategy, kpo-analytics, procurement-engineering-supply-chain-outsourcing, SaaS, PaaS, IaaS and BPaaS, Security and Risk, smac-and-big-data, sourcing-best-practises
+Posted in : Business Process Outsourcing (BPO), Finance and Accounting, Global Business Services, HfS Surveys: State of the Outsourcing 2013, HfSResearch.com Homepage, HR Strategy, kpo-analytics, Procurement and Supply Chain, SaaS, PaaS, IaaS and BPaaS, Security and Risk, smac-and-big-data, Sourcing Best Practises